 What to pack

-The Buffalo Creek IMBA Epic loop is a fun and scenic cross-country ride.
+The Buffalo Creek IMBA Epic loop and trails are super fun and scenic cross-country rides.
 As far as ‘epicness’ goes, I wouldn’t say it’s the most epic of IMBA epics.
 There’s really nothing technical or difficult about this ride other than the miles and elevation.

 I’m glad I did it once – and you should definitely ride it if you haven’t already – but if and when I return to Buffalo Creek I think I’ll choose to explore some of the other trails and loops in the area instead.

 Have you explored the Buffalo Creek mountain bike trails outside of Denver?
-Which were your favorites?
+Have you done the IMBA Epic Loop?
+What did you think?
 Leave a comment below!